 Examples: See how adjustments to your Cash Balance Control affect how your cash flows into your portfolio

-In addition to M1's automated trading, you can also place individual orders to buy or sell slices or securities within your portfolio.
-Order requests will be prioritized ahead of automated trades.
-You can use the existing cash in your account to place a buy order, use cash from a pending sell order, or request a deposit to complete the order request.
+On top of M1's automated trading, you can also place your own orders to buy or sell Slices or securities in your portfolio.
+When you place an order, it will be prioritized ahead of any scheduled automated trades set to execute in your account.
+You can fund a buy order with your account’s existing cash balance, use cash from a pending sell order, or make a new deposit into your account.

 If you have further questions, please contact us.